Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/stat.md

 statistics can be computed without maintaining the full list of input data values in memory.
 The stat package provides interfaces and implementations that do not require value storage as well as implementations that operate on arrays of stored values.
+There is a `PSquarePercentile` class that uses the algorithm in the class name to approximate percentiles without storing all data in memory.

 The top level interface is [UnivariateStatistic](../apidocs/org/hipparchus/stat/descriptive/UnivariateStatistic.html).